 "I have always been made to feel very welcome and supported in my new role."

-Peggy is a trainee nursing associate who enjoys bonding with her patients and making them feel at ease before surgery.
+Peggy is a student nursing associate who enjoys bonding with her patients and making them feel at ease before surgery.

 Peggy-Jane Murrell